danilop/CloudConf2023-observability-demo/README.md

-# reInvent2022-BOA310
+# From complexity to observability using OpenTelemetry
-Code used at re:Invent 2022 for session BOA310 "Building observable applications with OpenTelemetry"
+Code used in my CloudConf 2023 keynote – From complexity to observability using OpenTelemetry

 ## Role